MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 To help provide clarity, this release notes page provides information for every major and minor update.
 The most current release is listed first, and previous releases follow in chronological order.
 If you’d like to learn about updates to down level versions (or view previous major feature releases), refer to the table that follows.

-Note:  the current release version is the January 2024 Update, Build 1258.
+Note:  the current release version is the February 2024 Update, Build 1263.

 | Major release   number | Feature release(s) name                  | Date         | Build number |
 |------------------------|-------------------------------------|--------------|--------------|